Weimar political parties

 In the fourteen years the Weimar Republic was in existence, some forty parties were represented in the Reichstag.
 This fragmentation of political power was in part due to the use of a peculiar proportional representation electoral system that encouraged regional or small special interest parties and in part due to the many challenges facing the nascent German democracy in this period.

 After the Nazi seizure of power, they used the provisions of the Reichstag Fire Decree to effectively eliminate their chief adversaries, first the Communists (March 1933) and then the Social Democrats (22 June 1933) through arrests, confiscation of assets and removal from office.
 Other parties were pressured into disbanding on their own or were swept away by the "Law Against the Formation of Parties" (14 July 1933) which declared the Nazi Party to be Germany's only legal political party.

 Weimar political parties

-Left-wing

-Alte Sozialdemokratische Partei Deutschlands (ASPD) — Old Social Democratic Party of Germany.
-A regional party based in Saxony that split from the SPD in 1926.
-It never gained a mass following and disbanded in 1932.